mattmakai/fullstackpython.com/source/content/pages/10-misc/1005-change-log.markdown

 ## 2014
 ### July
+* Added a map to the front page.
+May move that elsewhere later though based on feedback.
 * Merged a pull request for new REST frameworks.
 * Lots of new Django, Flask and task queue resources.
 * Added two new Python libraries lists to the Best Python Resources page.